SAP-samples/cloud-sf-extension-cap-sample/mission/cicd/README.md

    cds add pipeline
    ```

-4. In the file generated (.pipeline -> .config.yml), replace the content with the following:
+4. In the file generated (.pipeline -> .config.yml), replace the content with the following - for the **productiveBranch** parameter set your default GitHub repository branch (in general master or main)

    ```yaml